-Our audit committee, which currently consists of three directors, provides assistance to our Board of Directors in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, financial reporting, internal control and compliance functions of the Company.
-Our audit committee employs an independent registered public accounting firm to audit the financial statements of the Company and perform other assigned duties.
+Our audit committee, which currently consists of three directors, provides assistance to our board in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, financial reporting, internal control and compliance functions of the company.
+The committee met four times in 2019 and has a charter which is reviewed annually.
+Our audit committee employs an independent registered public accounting firm to audit the financial statements of the company and perform other assigned duties.
 Further, our audit committee provides general oversight with respect to the accounting principles employed in financial reporting and the adequacy of our internal controls.
-In discharging its responsibilities, our audit committee may rely on the reports, findings and representations of the Company's auditors, legal counsel, and responsible officers.
-Our board has determined that all members of the audit committee are financially literate within the meaning of SEC rules and under the current listing standards of The NASDAQ Stock Market.
+In discharging its responsibilities, our audit committee may rely on the reports, findings and representations of the company's auditors, legal counsel, and responsible officers.
+Our board has determined that all members of the audit committee are financially literate within the meaning of SEC rules and under the current listing standards of the NYSE MKT.
 Charles J. Casamento is the chairman of the audit committee.
-The Audit Committee met four times during fiscal year 2018.